Cardiff Corporation Waterworks: Corporation ownership

 The corporation consulted John Taylor, one of the original directors and promoters of the Cardiff Waterworks Company, who had also been their Engineer, about the works at Ely.
 In a report produced on 23 September 1880, he recommended that the culverts be extended, and work began on new culverts on the north bank of the river, as a way to quickly increase the volume of water available.
 In an average year, this increased the resources to 1 e6impgal per day, and even in the very dry years of 1884 and 1887, the yield was still 900000 impgal per day.
 The cost of the work was £10,614, while the project was managed by John Avery Brandon Williams, who had been Borough Engineer since 14 August 1876, and then became Waterworks Engineer from 11 June 1883.
 In March 1881, he was asked to produce a report on all possible sources of water for Cardiff, so that planning for the future could begin.

 He presented his extensive findings in May and August 1881, and suggested that the best scheme would be to utilise the waters of the Taff Fawr, one of the two sources of the River Taff, on the southern slopes of the Brecon Beacons.
-He also suggested that the capacity of the Llanishen Reservoir, authorised by the Cardiff Waterworks Act of 1878, could be increased from 140 e6impgal to 300 e6impgal, without exceeding the limits of deviation specified by the Act.
+He also suggested that the capacity of the Llanishen Reservoir, authorised by the Cardiff Waterworks Act 1878 (41 & 42 Vict. c. cxliv), could be increased from 140 e6impgal to 300 e6impgal, without exceeding the limits of deviation specified by the Act.
 Unable to decide the best way to proceed, they asked the water engineer John Frederick Bateman for advice in December 1881, and in June 1882 he confirmed that the Taff Fawr scheme was the best option.
 Work began at Llanishen soon afterwards, so that surplus water from the Lisvane catchment would not be lost while the Beacons reservoir scheme was being built.
-The contract for Llanishen Reservoir was awarded to John Mackey, but it is not clear exactly what this included, since the Corporation awarded a contract for enlargement works soon after Mackey completed his contract in 1884.
+The contract for Llanishen Reservoir was awarded to John Mackey, but it is not clear exactly what this included, since the corporation awarded a contract for enlargement works soon after Mackey completed his contract in 1884.
 Hill Brothers began work on this second phase, but pulled out in July, due to financial difficulties, after which T A Walker took over, completing the work in 1886.